Resisting AI: Reception

-disassembles AI as an epistemological, social, and political paradigm, and for his examination of how most of the data that is fed into "privatized AI infrastructure is “amputated” from context or embodied experience and ultimately processed through crowdsourcing."
+The book has been praised for how it "masterfully disassembles AI as an epistemological, social, and political paradigm".
 On the critical side, a review in the academic journal Justice, Power and Resistance took exception to the "nightmarish visions of Big Brother" offered by McQuillan, and argued that while many elements of AI may pose concern, a critique should not be based on a caricature of what AI is, concluding that McQuillan's work is "less of a theory and more of a Manifesto".
 Another review notes "a disconnect between the technical aspects of AI and the socio-political analysis McQuillan provides."

 Although the book was published before the ChatGPT and large language model debate heated up, the book has not lost relevance to the AI discussion.
 It is noted for suggesting a link between beliefs in artificial intelligence and beliefs in a racialised and gendered visions of intelligence overall, whereby a certain type of rational, measurable intelligence is privileged, leading to "historical notions of hierarchies of being".

 The blog Reboot praised McQuillan for offering a theory of harm of AI (why AI could end up hurting people and society) that does not just encourage tackling in isolation specific predicted problems with AI-centric systems: bias, non-inclusiveness, exploitativeness, environmental destructiveness, opacity, and non-contestability.

 For educational policies could also look at AI following the reading of McQuillan:

 In his book Resisting AI, Dan McQuillan argues that "When we're thinking about the actuality of AI, we can't separate the calculations in the code from the social context of its application" ....
 McQuillan's particular concern is how many contemporary applications of AI are amplifying existing inequalities and injustices as well as deepening social divisions and instabilities.
 His book makes a powerful case for anticipating these effects and actively resisting them for the good of societies.

 Videos and podcasts with an interest in AI and emerging technology have discussed the book.